It can be hard to really connect with your employees and inspire them to reach greater heights.

 “Employee engagement is about much more than this.
 It is about building trust, involvement, a sense of purpose and identity where employees’ contribution to business success is seen as essential.”
 ACAS

 Employees like to feel as though they’re making a difference in the wider world.

 We need meaning and purpose, and not to believe that money is the only thing that matters.

 If your employees feel that the company they work for are exploitative or unethical, they won’t identify with the mission, they’ll distance themselves from the brand and they certainly won’t feel inspired.

 3. Show them you care.

-It’s no coincidence that the most iconic CEOs and company bosses of recent times, think Sir Richard Branson and even former US President Barack Obama, made a point of getting to know all of their employees, from cleaning staff through to the senior management team.
+It’s no coincidence that the most iconic CEOs and company bosses of recent times, made a point of getting to know all of their employees.

 They know their family’s names, they know what’s going on in their lives and they also know the unique qualities and weaknesses that make each person different.